Here you can find answers to questions that are asked most often about mental illness. Also included are the most frequently occurring diagnoses.

 Approved Social Worker

 All Social Workers have a professional qualification to work with people and families who are experiencing difficulties and distress.
 Social workers working in Mental Health can go on to do further training in Mental Illness to qualify as an Approved Social Worker.
 They are obliged to do regular refresher training to maintain this status.
 It is their role to work with the GP and psychiatrist to arrange compulsory admission to a hospital for people who are considered at risk without medical intervention.
 This means they are trained and qualified along with other Mental Health professionals to 'section' people.
-That is they are legally qualified to have someone admitted to a psychiatric unit under the Mental Health Act.
+That means they are legally qualified to have someone admitted to a psychiatric unit under the Mental Health Act.

 CPN: Community Psychiatric Nurse/Mental Health Practitioner